emeraldocean123/nixos-config/CONTRIBUTING.md

 This repo uses Nix flakes with local checks to keep code clean and consistent.
 GitHub Actions is not used to avoid costs.

+For detailed contributing guidelines, see [NIXOS-FLAKE-CONTRIBUTING.md](https://github.com/emeraldocean123/docs/blob/main/NIXOS-FLAKE-CONTRIBUTING.md) in the docs repository.

 ## Formatting & linting

 - Formatter: `nix fmt` (nixpkgs-fmt)